Jack Charles: Film and TV

 In 1972, Charles auditioned for the role of the Australian Indigenous title character in the television show Boney but was declined.
 The job went to New Zealand-born white actor James Laurenson, who wore brown face make-up for the role.
 It was partly due to this disappointment, that the white establishment was not yet ready to accept Aboriginal actors in major roles, that led to his co-founding of Nindethana and the development of black theatre for Indigenous people.

-Charles was the subject of Amiel Courtin-Wilson's documentary film, Bastardy, (its title taken from John Romeril's 1972 play based on Charles' character) which followed him for seven years.
+Charles was the subject of Amiel Courtin-Wilson's documentary film, Bastardy (its title taken from John Romeril's 1972 play based on Charles' character), which followed him for seven years.
 The film's tagline described him as: "Addict.
 Homosexual.
 Cat burglar.
 Actor.
 Aboriginal.".
 The film was in the official selection for Singapore, Melbourne (MIFF), Sydney, Sheffield Doc/Fest, and others, and was nominated for numerous awards.
 The film won the Film Critics Circle of Australia Award for Best Documentary in 2009; Best Documentary Human Story at the 2009 ATOM Awards; and the Grand Jury Prize at the FIFO International Documentary Film Festival in 2010.
 The film was re-screened at MIFF in 2017, with Charles on the night crediting the film with having saved his life.
 The film brought affection from strangers who had seen the film, and it resuscitated his career as an actor.

 He played Chief Great Little Panther in Joe Wright's 2015 fantasy film Pan.

 Charles appeared in several episodes of the sketch comedy show, Black Comedy, between 2014 and 2020, his final role being that of a judge.

 In 2016, Charles appeared in two episodes of the television horror drama series Wolf Creek.
 Also in 2016, he appeared in the television drama series Cleverman.
 Charles appeared in the 2021 television comedy series Preppers.

 Radio

-Charles was interviewed on ABC Radio many times over the years, by Larissa Behrendt, Daniel Browning, Richard Fidler on Conversations, among others.
+Charles was interviewed on ABC Radio many times over the years, by Larissa Behrendt, Daniel Browning, and Richard Fidler on Conversations, among others.